 Sometimes, they are called mattress pads, but the latter is quite thin to be added to the mattress.
-Modern design has often made the topper from memory foam for pressure relief, and reduce motion transfer from toss and turns.
+Modern design has often made the topper from memory foam for pressure relief, and reduced motion transfer from tosses and turns.

 2. What are the benefits of mattress toppers?Toppers are mainly to help extend the life of an older mattress or help change the firmness level of the current mattress.